 For adults, to add to the taste and presentation, you can also sprinkle with some chopped parsley or cilantro!

-- Cauliflower Kale Tots
+- Loaded Cauliflower Tots

-- Broccoli Cheddar Tater Tots
+- Broccoli Cheddar Tots

 - Broccoli Cheddar Quinoa Bites